 - The CIO’s structured thinking processes are the things they bring to table for solving business problems.
 Engineering practices require systematic thinking and analytic capability.
 Thus, CIOs need to develop, demonstrate and increase their decision-making and problem-solving skills, thinking and problem-solving skills are always and continued needs for CIOs to master complexity.
 In addition, CIOs need to become less technically focused (but not less technically literate), and far, far more business focused and business literate.

 5. Practice Governance/Risk Management Holistically

-CIOs are also at the right position to practice governance discipline with in-depth knowledge; As IT brings both opportunities and risks in businesses today, CIOs oversee the processes, it's the other key arena organizations may indeed need to have CIO's insight and proactive engagement.
+CIOs are also at the right position to practice governance discipline with in-depth knowledge; As IT brings both opportunities and risks in businesses today, CIOs oversee the processes, it's the other key arena organizations indeed need to have the CIO's insight and proactive engagement.

 - Develop Governance Framework: See a process at the bottom of an inverted triangle.
 To get the process right, everything above needs to be working well, which requires developing the proper governing framework.
 The framework would include such things as assuring alignment with the corporate objectives, policies and procedure for how IT works, and measuring the value returned to the business.

 - Ensure that key business risks (business & IT) are well managed /mitigated and in line with company's risk appetite; In other words, a process is where the rubber meets the road.
 All the components of the vehicle need to perform to their capability in order for the tires to move in the proper direction to achieve the desired measurable outcome.